michaelnguyenwex/azure-devops-mcp/README.md

         *   `azdoId` (number): The ID of the work item to fetch.

 2.  **`create-testcase`**
-    *   Description: Creates a new Test Case work item in Azure DevOps.
+    *   Description: Creates a new Test Case work item, create a new test suite, and place the test case under the test suite in Azure DevOps.
     *   Parameters:
         *   `title` (string): The title of the test case.
         *   `areaPath` (string, optional): The Area Path for the test case.